Cysharp/ConsoleAppFramework/ReadMe.md

 When `Microsoft.Extensions.Configuration` is imported, `ConfigureEmptyConfiguration` becomes available to call.
 Additionally, when `Microsoft.Extensions.Configuration.Json` is imported, `ConfigureDefaultConfiguration` becomes available to call.
 In DefaultConfiguration, `SetBasePath(System.IO.Directory.GetCurrentDirectory())` and `AddJsonFile("appsettings.json", optional: true)` are executed before calling `Action<IConfigurationBuilder> configure`.

 Furthermore, overloads of `Action<IConfiguration, IServiceCollection> configure` and `Action<IConfiguration, ILoggingBuilder> configure` are added to `ConfigureServices` and `ConfigureLogging`, allowing you to retrieve the Configuration when executing the delegate.

+There are also overloads that receive ConsoleAppContext.
+If you want to obtain global options and build with them, you can use these overloads: `Action<ConsoleAppContext, IConfiguration, IServiceCollection>` and `Action<ConsoleAppContext, IConfiguration, ILoggingBuilder>`.

 without Hosting dependency, I've preferred these import packages.